andrepbo/thinking-in-react-with-reducer/README.md

-### Example tutorial provided by React to demonstrate how to think when building user interfaces
+### Include reducer to a example tutorial provided by React to demonstrate how to think when building user interfaces

 Source: [React](https://react.dev/learn/thinking-in-react)